Metro Tunnel: Arden

-Arden station is to be located near the intersection of Arden and Laurens Streets in North Melbourne.
-It is planned to allow for urban renewal of the formerly industrial suburb, and is expected to serve some 25,000 residents once complete.
-The station entrance will be located on Laurens Street, between Queensberry and Arden streets to provide direct access to existing residential, retail and commercial areas east of Laurens Street.
+Arden station is located near the intersection of Arden and Laurens Streets in North Melbourne.
+It is planned to allow for urban renewal of the formerly industrial suburb, and is expected to serve some 25,000 residents.
+The station entrance is located on Laurens Street, between Queensberry and Arden streets to provide direct access to existing residential, retail and commercial areas east of Laurens Street.
 Provision will be made for an additional entrance at the western end of the station to service the Arden area as it develops in the future.
-Arden Station will be within walking distance of the North Melbourne Recreation Centre, Arden Street Oval and the existing route 57 tram.
+Arden Station is within walking distance of the North Melbourne Recreation Centre, Arden Street Oval and the existing route 57 tram.